frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/sms-setting.md

 To configure SMS Settings in ERPNext, find out their HTTP API (a document which describes the method of accessing their SMS interface from 3rd party applications).
-In this document, you will get an URL which is used to send the SMS using HTTP request.
+In this document, you will get a URL which is used to send the SMS using HTTP request.
 Using this URL, you can configure SMS Settings in ERPNext.